 Rev. Dr. HiRho Park - Lead Pastor at Bethesda UMC and Vice President for International Relations and Advancement at Huree University.
 View Bio.

-Rev. Stacey Cole Wilson - Executive Minister of Beloved Community for the Baltimore-Washington Conference.
+Rev. Dr. Stacey Cole Wilson - Executive Minister of Beloved Community for the Baltimore-Washington Conference.

-Rev. Doug Frederick Douglas Powe, Jr. - Director of Lewis Center for Church Leadership and Professor of Evangelism at Wesley Theological Seminary.
+Rev. Dr. Frederick Douglas Powe, Jr. - Director of Lewis Center for Church Leadership and Professor of Evangelism at Wesley Theological Seminary.

 Rev. Neal Christie - Executive Minister of Connected Engagement for the Baltimore-Washington Conference.

-Rev. J. Val Hastings - Founder and president of Coaching4Today's Leaders and Coaching4Clergy.
+Rev. Dr. J. Val Hastings - Founder and president of Coaching4Today's Leaders and Coaching4Clergy.
 View Bio.